Fire Safety, Fire Risk Assessments and Fire Safety Training Courses

 A positive commitment to health and safety training and fire safety training in particular can play a huge part in both the prevention and response to a fire.
 Fire safety and other related health and safety training courses will give workers a sound understanding of relevant fire safety regulations, how to reduce the chances of a fire occurring and what to do in the event of a fire.

+In addition to bespoke training programmes, there are also accredited qualifications which have set prescribed syllabuses that have to be followed.
 The most comprehensive of these courses is the NEBOSH Fire Certificate.
 It is intended primarily for managers and supervisors who are responsible for fire safety within their organisation, as well as the compliance with applicable fire safety legislation.
 It aims to give delegates the knowledge to conduct and review fire risk assessments, along with fire prevention and protective measures within most workplaces.
 We offer the NEBOSH Fire Certificate both as the full course and a conversion course.
 The conversion course is for those who have already passed the NEBOSH General Certificate within the last five years and so have obtained the NGC1 unit.
 This unit makes up the first week of the full NEBOSH Fire Certificate course, so those who already have it do not need to repeat it.

-We also offer a number of other fire safety training courses which focus on specific areas of fire safety.
+Aside from the comprehensive NEBOSH Fire Certificate qualification, we offer a number of other fire safety training courses which focus on specific areas of fire safety.
 Our Fire Safety course gives those attending a basic awareness of fire safety issues.
 This course is perfect for workers in organisations of any size, and can be tailored to the exact working practices and specific fire hazards that they face whilst working in your building.
 Lasting just half a day, it also means they are not away from their work duties for too long when the training is done in-house at your premises.

 Our 2-day Fire Risk Assessment course has been designed to help you comply with the Regulatory Reform (Fire Safety) Order 2005, and is aimed at facilities managers, health and safety professionals and fire officers responsible for conducting effective fire risk assessments and the practical implementation of the Fire Safety Order within their organisation.